skypilot-org/skypilot/docs/source/getting-started/installation.rst

 Docker image
 ------------

-If you are looking to try out sky, we also provide a Docker image with sky and its dependencies installed.
+If you are looking to try out Sky, we also provide a Docker image with sky and its dependencies installed.
 You can simply run:

 .. code-block:: console